 The Committee are of opinion that the maintenance of annual camps of instruction is indispensable for the success of the paid Force.
 In these camps the whole of the Force have the advantage of combined training and work, under strict discipline, extending over a number of days, from which most beneficial results must ensue.
 The Committee, however, do not recommend that the unpaid force be required to attend at the camps of instruction, or that such camps should be established in the country or coast districts.
+The property of a camp is to complete the efficiency of trained bedies by combined coast districts.
 The main object of a camp is to complete the efficiency of trained bodies by combined training and work during a limited period.
 This cannot be secured when the number of men is small, or where, as would be the case with Artillery Batteries and Rifle Companies, the knowledge of drill is necessarily imperfect.

 As one of the main objects of the instruction of both the paid and unpaid branches of the Force should be to secure proficiency in the use of the weapons entrusted to them, the Committee are of opinion that the utmost possible provision and inducement should be made for the attainment of such proficiency.
 They, accordingly, recommend that money should be voted annually for the erection and maintenance of suitable targets at all places where Artillery Batteries and Rifle Companies are established.
-Liberal grants should also be made for prizes at annual competitions; and the number of rounds of small ammunition to be devoted to class-firing should be increased from the present amount of 60 rounds per man to, at least, 100 rounds.
+Liberal grants should also be made for prizes at annual competitions; and the number of rounds of small ammunition to be devoted to class-firing should be increased from the present amount of 60 rounds per man to, at least,

 The ammunition available for small arms is very insufficient.

 The Committee are of opinion that the reserve should never be allowed to fall below 500,000 rounds.